top of page

 YEAR ONE — FALL

 • This course is an introduction to computer graphics and visual communication principles.
-Students will explore fundamental design principles through digital visual communication projects.
+You will explore fundamental design principles through digital visual communication projects.
 Technology content will include photo manipulation, digital illustration and page layout.
-Students will complete projects using their class instruction in InDesign, Illustrator and Photoshop from Adobe's Creative Suite.
+You will complete a personal branding and team projects using InDesign, Illustrator, and Photoshop from Adobe's Creative Suite.

 YEAR TWO — FALL

-• This course introduces students to the agency environment through real-world projects with a client and a case competition.
-Students are placed in agency teams for the semester.
-The first half of the semester, students will work on a pitch to a real client, which differs from year to year.
+• This course introduces you to the agency environment through real-world projects with a client and a case competition.
+You will work in "agency" teams for the semester.
+The first half of the semester, you will work on a pitch to a real client which differs from year to year.
 Past clients include Long Roofing, Baltimore Orioles, and Washington Wizards.
-In the second half of the semester, students will work on a case competition.
-Students will also learn about branding, advertising, and media through guest speakers from a variety of backgrounds including agency, corporate, and more.
-This course is taught by Lance Wain.
+In the second half of the semester, you will work on a case competition.
+Students will also learn about branding, advertising, and media through guest speakers.

 MEET THE FACULTY